1997 Coalisland attack: Previous incidents

-Coalisland is a town in County Tyrone that had a tradition of militant republicanism; five residents had been killed by British security forces before the first IRA ceasefire in 1994.
-In February 1992, four IRA volunteers were killed in a gun battle with the SAS during their escape after a machine gun attack on the RUC/British Army barracks there.
+The town of Coalisland in County Tyrone had a tradition of militant republicanism; five residents had been killed by British security forces before the first IRA ceasefire in 1994.
+In February 1992, four IRA volunteers were killed in a gun battle with the SAS during their escape after a machine-gun attack on the RUC/British Army barracks there.
 Three months later, an IRA bomb attack on a British Army patrol at Cappagh, in which a paratrooper lost his legs, triggered a series of clashes between local residents and British troops on 12 and 17 May.
 A number of civilians and soldiers were injured, a soldier's backpack radio destroyed and two British weapons stolen.
 The meleé was followed by a 500-strong protest in the town and bitter exchanges between Republic of Ireland and British officials.
 Further scuffles between civilians and soldiers were reported in the town on 6 March 1994.

 Incident at the RUC base

 Bomb attack

 At 9:40 pm on Wednesday 26 March 1997, a grenade was thrown at the joint British Army/RUC base at Coalisland, blowing a hole in the perimeter fence.
 The RUC reported that a 1 kg device hit the fence 10 ft off the ground.
 Another source claimed that the device was a coffee-jar bomb filled with Semtex.
 The grenade was thrown or fired by two unidentified men.
-At the time of the attack, there was an art exhibition at Coalisland Heritage Hall, also known as The Mill, from where the explosion and the gunshots that followed were clearly heard.
+At the time of the attack there was an art exhibition at Coalisland Heritage Hall, also known as The Mill, from where the explosion and the gunshots that followed were clearly heard.
 The incident lasted one to two minutes.